SOMETHING RELATED

 Something Related, a group exhibition by Anouk Vasilda, Jerrold Saija, Jordie Rovers and Marianne van Heeswijk.

-Anouk Vasilda (2000), born in ‘s-Hertogenbosch, recently graduated from the Academy of Fine Arts in ‘s-Hertogenbosch, won the Carat Lucas Gassel Prize for young academy talent at the Cacaofabriek in Helmond.
+Anouk Vasilda (2000), born in ‘s-Hertogenbosch, The Netherlands, recently graduated from the Academy of Fine Arts in ‘s-Hertogenbosch, won the Carat Lucas Gassel Prize for young academy talent at the Cacaofabriek in Helmond.
 During the exhibition, Vasilda shows her film Saminah, in which she delves into her Surinamese-Javanese roots and family history, that is intertwined with colonialism.
 “My ancestors were only passengers of their own fate.
 Can I be the captain of mine?”